Find thousands of verified rentals across Canada safely with Rentals.ca.

 Depending on your goals, the main factor in your decision of where to live in Montreal may be budget, proximity to downtown or your workplace, open spaces, or some other variable.
 Younger adults, couples, and students tend to gravitate towards Montreal neighbourhoods such as NDG or the Plateau, whereas families find the less densely populated West Island and South Shore more attractive.
 Of course, these are generalities, and exceptions occur all the time.

 Getting to know the various Montreal neighbourhoods is just one aspect of preparing your move to Montreal.
-Explore our Living in Montreal article, and the rest of our New to Montreal City Guide for more advice.
+Explore more of our free resources like our Living in Montreal article, and the rest of our New to Montreal City Guide for more advice.